openbsd/src/gnu/llvm/clang/docs/UsersManual.rst

   for NMake or Jom.
 Ignored unless another option causes Clang to emit a dependency file.

   When Clang emits a dependency file (e.g., you supplied the -M option) most filenames can be written to the file without any special formatting.
   Different Make tools will treat different sets of characters as "special" and use different conventions for telling the Make tool that the character is actually part of the filename.
 Normally Clang uses backslash to "escape" a special character, which is the convention used by GNU Make.
 The -MV option tells Clang to put double-quotes around the entire filename, which is the convention used by NMake and Jom.

+.. option:: -femit-dwarf-unwind=<value>

+  When to emit DWARF unwind (EH frame) info.
+This is a Mach-O-specific option.

+  Valid values are:

+  * ``no-compact-unwind`` - Only emit DWARF unwind when compact unwind encodings aren't available.
+This is the default for arm64.
+  * ``always`` - Always emit DWARF unwind regardless.
+  * ``default`` - Use the platform-specific default (``always`` for all non-arm64-platforms).

+  ``no-compact-unwind`` is a performance optimization -- Clang will emit smaller object files that are more quickly processed by the linker.
+This may cause binary compatibility issues on older x86_64 targets, however, so use it with caution.

+.. _configuration-files:

 Configuration files
 -------------------